 - If you are currently a student in the MSEM, MSECE, or MEHS program, register for the course as part of the program.

-- New students can apply online or download a pdf for if you prefer.
+- New students can apply online.
 You are able to transfer graduate-level courses to this degree program.

 - For non-degree students or those students wanting to take courses only, register through Continuing Education.